-Cottage Beck Café Church is run by volunteers
+Cottage Beck Café Church is going through some major changes.

 Rabbi Lerner Invited to Speak at Muhammad Ali’s Memorial Service